KyleHeuchan/ResearchAssignment1/README.md

-# ResearchAssignment1
+# research-assignment-login
-Research Assignment Login
+Fanshawe College Research Assignment to create admin login in PHP and MYSQL